specklesystems/speckle-docs/user/powerbi.md

 - `data`: A column of records containing the data belonging to each speckle object.
 - `Stream URL`: The stream url this object was fetched from
+- `Commit Object Id`: The id of the root object each individual object came from.
+For streams/branches/commits it will be the referenced commit object.
+For object urls it will match the object id on the url.
 - `Object ID`: The id of each speckle object in the table (this was extracted from the `data` records).

 > Other columns may be present, and can be user generated, but are not relevant for this section.